 SOUTH SAN FRANCISCO CIVIC CENTER

-The South San Francisco Community Civic Campus includes three separate buildings on an 8-acre site.
+The South San Francisco Community Civic Campus includes three separate buildings on an 8-acre site: a Police Station; a Fire Station; and this project: a multi-purpose facility housing the Library, Parks and Recreation Department and Council Chambers/ Community Theater.

-The project delivery method used is design-bid-build.
-MEYERS+ is the engineer of record for the project.
+The project delivery method used was design-bid-build.
+MEYERS+ was the engineer of record for the project.

-MEYERS+ provided mechanical, electrical, plumbing & fire protection, technology and energy modeling services.
+MEYERS+ provided mechanical, electrical, plumbing & fire protection and energy modeling services.

 ENGINEERING FEATURES